-Chateau Thieuly Vineyards, Terroir, Grapes, Winemaking
+Chateau Thieuley Vineyards, Terroir, Grapes, Winemaking

-They have a terroir of mostly clay, limestone and gravel soils.
+The vineyard of Chateau Thieuley has a terroir of mostly clay, limestone and gravel soils.
 The vineyard is planted to a vine density of 5,500 vines per hectare, although younger plantings are now taking place at 6,000 vines per hectare.
 The vineyards are machine harvested.

 Chateau Thieuley produces different white Bordeaux wines that are either sold as an Entre Deux Mers or Bordeaux AOC Blanc.
 The standard white wine, Chateau Thieuley Blanc is vinified and aged in stainless vats.

 Their top level white wine, Cuvee Francis Courselle Blanc is a blend of 50% Semillon and 50% Sauvignon Blanc.
 The wine is barrel fermented and then aged in barrel, on its lees for 9 months before bottling.
 The production averages 3,000 cases per year.

 Chateau Thieuley produces several red Bordeaux wines, which are sold as either Bordeaux Superieur or Bordeaux AOC wines.
 Their top red wine is made from a selection of their their best parcels, Chateau Thieuley Reserve Francis Courselle is produced from 80% Merlot, 10% Cabernet Franc and 10% Cabernet Sauvignon.